apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 </div>

     So put your thumb on the scale.
 Change the risk/reward calculation.
 Make something useful, that's a delight to work on.
-Both are equally important.
+For success in the long term, both are equally important.

     The eventual hope is that maybe some of short term contributors will keep using your project and turn into long term contributors and maintainers.
 People that you